JackViney96/lookfix/README.md

 If you play exclusively in singleplayer with this mod, classic mode is more stable.

+## Centered Aim ("Freelook Trick")
+By enabling this option, the behaviour of this mod when the player is using Freelook will change.
+Specifically, it is designed for the player to be using the same binding for 'Look' as they are for 'Optics Temporary' (or 'Freelook' and 'Optics' if you prefer to toggle) - with this combination, the player will find that their aim automatically snaps to the center of the screen and moves without any deadzone behaviour.
+It isn't perfect, but it works.

 ## Future plans
 Aside from bug fixing the new Vector-based method (pull requests etc. are appreciated!), I am interested in expanding the variety of modes on offer in order to suit the tastes of players.
-Finding a method for turning the player's head/torso independently would allow for 'return to zero' behaviour for the aiming deadzone, and some brief experiments have already been done with making the player's view follow the weapon muzzle - similar to vector-based mode, but in testing it has shown zero jittering issues.